Pedestrian Safety in Construction Zones: What You Need to Know

 High-rise or multi-story construction and renovations

 High-rise renovations and other vertical construction projects bring unique hazards to the table that call for extra discretion, such as falling debris and dust.
-Covered walkways and similar solutions help block hazards that may come at pedestrians from above while also guiding them away from additional dangers (e.g. nearby vehicle traffic).
+Covered walkways and similar solutions help block hazards that may threaten pedestrians from above while also guiding them away from additional dangers (e.g. nearby vehicle traffic).

 Demolition projects